This is the second in a two-part blog series on the scope of your patent application’s claim set. (Read Part One)

 On one hand, narrower claims can help distinguish your invention from prior art, which can help speed up the process of successfully getting a patent grant.

-You may be able to obtain enforceable patent rights more quickly if you use narrower claims, as there may be less prior art that could block or invalidate the claims.
+You may be able to obtain enforceable patent rights more quickly if you pursue narrower claims, as there may be less prior art that could block or invalidate the claims.
 For this reason, companies that want to quickly and efficiently build up a large number of patents will often file narrower claims.

 Additionally, narrower claims may be more resilient to challenges when you enforce your patent because they specify more details about a particular embodiment of your invention.
 Thus, some companies pursue narrow claims because their primary focus is having strong patent protection that covers their own products.